-Being here should please seasoned safari goers and first timers alike, because it gives access to a park that is relatively unvisited, yet increasingly becoming a good location for wild game.
-It also gives visitors a sense of pride especially when they learn that the park fees they pay helps realize this miracle of conservation which was dragged back from a state of near decimation due to poaching in the early nineties.
+Being here should please seasoned safari-goers and first-timers alike because it gives access to a park that is relatively unvisited, yet increasingly becoming a good location for wild game.
+It also gives visitors a sense of pride especially when they learn that the park fees they pay help realize this miracle of conservation which was dragged back from a state of near decimation due to poaching in the early nineties.

 Accommodation: 4 simple reed bandas in a camp that’s all soul